Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 1942 - The Gertrude Wells Overly House, Smoke Tree Ranch, Palm Springs CA. Section 2, Rock 12, SW corner Shoshonean Trail and Middle Road.
 Commissioned by her father, J. Cheney Wells and built by Wilson and Sorum.
 Designed by Frey and permitted under John Porter Clark.
 Additions by Frey in 1947, 1968 and 1983.
 Sold in 1947 to Cully and Clara Stimson.
 Deeded in 1954 to Harold and Jane Miller.
 Sold in 1988 to Bruce and Grace Jones.
 Sold in 2004 to Anne Witherspoon.
 Sold in 2013 to Stephen and Melissa Babson.
 Sold in 2018 to architect William Fain and Jennfier Nelson Fain, who nominated it for historic designation in 2019.
 Black and white photos by Julius Sherman; color photos by Steve Vaught.

-1945 - The Laura Breske House, Palm Springs CA. Unbuilt.
+1945 - The Laura Breske House, Palm Springs CA. Designed with John Porter Clark.
+Unbuilt.

-1945 - The Browne Development, Palm Springs CA. Unbuilt.
+1945 - The Browne Development, Palm Springs CA. Designed with John Porter Clark.
+Unbuilt.

-1945 - The Raymond and Elizabeth K. Cree House I, 442 Hermosa Place, Palm Springs CA. Cree was a well known developer.
-Sold to Joseph Grabinor.
-Destroyed, unsure of date.
+1945 - The Raymond and Elizabeth K. Cree House I, 442 Hermosa Place, Palm Springs CA. Designed with John Porter Clark.
+Sold to Joseph and Mary Grabiner.
+Destroyed around 1955, likely to combine with 432 next door.
+Needs verification.

 1945 - The Irving S. Florsheim House Alterations, 688 East Vereda Sur, Palm Springs CA. Original house built in 1937.
 Further alterations done in 1955.
 Sold to Paula Stuart Collins.
 Sold in 1987 to Jim and Tammy Faye Bakker.
 Sold to Kathleen Van Stralen.
 Sold in 1997 to Craig Blau and Kathleen Oneal.
-Sold in 2020.
+Sold in 2020 to 688 Palm LLC.

 USModernist